About

 Accessibility Coordinator

-Larry Mason (he/him) is a multifaceted artist who has received awards for his Writing, Acting, Sound Design, and Instrumental playing.
+Larry (he/him) is a multifaceted artist and disability advocate who has received awards for his writing, acting, sound design, and instrumental playing.
 After receiving his BA in Theatre from Jacksonville State University in Alabama, he continued his education by pursuing his MFA in Collaborative Theatre Creation with Touchstone Theatre in PA.
-Now he is focusing on polishing his craft and developing his own form based on Augusto Boal and Brecht, focusing on facilitating conversations on and around disability and accessibility.
-About people affected by disability and their loved ones.
+Now he is focusing on polishing his craft and developing his own Performance Art form based on Augusto Boal and Brecht, focusing on facilitating conversations on and around disability and accessibility for and by people affected by disability and their loved ones.
+Larry joined Atlanta Fringe in 2023 as the Accessibility Coordinator, helping to ensure Fringe artists and audiences with disability needs are accommodated properly.
+His role then expanded to include recruitment and coordination of volunteer event and box office helpers to ensure the festival runs smoothly.

 Fringe Festival History